 In 1963, William Bruce Cameron wrote in a book about sociology “not everything that counts can be counted, and not everything that can be counted counts” and that’s just as true about social media today as it was about sociology 50+ years ago.
-One of the great things about the social ecosystem for retail marketers is that almost any data point can be measured, but that doesn’t necessarily mean that every statistic is relevant or being used in the right way.
+One of the great things about the social ecosystem for marketers is that almost any data point can be measured, but that doesn’t necessarily mean that every statistic is relevant or being used in the right way.

 Mistake #1: Looking to a different vendor to satisfy each individual social data need